 With all of the variables and attributes in a real estate property listing, trying to get it shortened to the 140-character limit of a Twitter post can be a challenge.
 One thing which TweetLister does well is shorten the listing information for you.

 You enter the broad-stroke information via pull-down menus and a few text boxes.
 You can also select a repeating schedule with start and end dates.
 TweetLister shortens it all into a classified-ad-style Twitter post.
 Nothing fancy, no snappy copywriting or anything.
-Just short and simple.How to find the hidden potholes on the road to agent productivityA simple step-by-step to help you save time and money READ MORE
+Just short and simple.Sphere of influence is still kingHow to leverage your largest source of real estate business READ MORE

 I’m a big fan of any service that makes life easier – but like Nik Nik at MyTechOpinion I had a hard time wrapping my head around Tweetlister initially.
 Certainly, using Twitter to promote a property can be an effective way to launch a listing into the conversation — as long as it’s not the only thing you’re tweeting! — but as NikNik said, much of this could easily be accomplished with a URL shortener and link tracking service like Bit.ly.